Timeline

 - Competitors develop and optimize their algorithms

-- Participants can compete in both challenges (Isometric and Dynamic challenge) or in only one challenge
+- Participants can compete in both tasks (Isometric and Dynamic) or in only one task

-- To qualify for Phase 2, competitors need to upload their predictions (motor unit spike trains) through the algorithm submission portal (coming soon)
+- Competitors need to upload their predictions (motor unit spike trains) on Codabench (coming soon)

 - Results from baseline algorithms (together with tutorials – coming soon) are provided for reference

-- Finals to determine the leaderboards of the Isometric challenge and the Dynamic challenge
+- Finals to determine the leaderboards of the Isometric and Dynamic tasks

-- Competitors are provided with the MUnitQuest data collection (hidden labels) consisting of anonymized recordings collected in Phase 0
+- Competitors are provided with the MUnitQuest data collection (hidden labels) consisting of anonymized recordings collected during the Data Challenge

 - To be eligible for awards, competitors need to share their code (e.g., using GitHub) openly